is the most widely-planted red wine grape in Spain. It is especially

 of tinta roriz in Portugal's Douro Valley.
 Tempranillo is relatively uncommon, however, in most other wine-producing countries.

-Although previously thought to have been brought southwest to the Iberian peninsula by French monks, in 2012, DNA testing proved it to be an indigenous variety, a cross between albillo mayor, an old variety from the Ribera del Douro, and benedicto, an arcane originally grape from Aragon.
+At one time, Tempranillo was thought to have been brought southwest to the Iberian peninsula by French monks.
+DNA testing1 however, in 2012, proved it to be an indigenous variety, a cross between albillo mayor, an ancient variety still cultivated in the Ribera del Douro, and benedicto, an arcane grape originally from Aragon, but no longer commercially grown.

 Needing only a short growing season, this early ripening tendency is the source of the name tempranillo, which translates to "little early one".
 The grape also has many different regional identities in Spain and worldwide, including aragon, cencibel, extremadura, valdepeñas and many derivatives of each.

-Tempranillo quality seem to prefer cooler climates, but low resistance to many vine diseases1 and pests can be problematic.
+Tempranillo quality seems to prefer cooler climates, but low resistance to many vine diseases2 and pests can be problematic.
 The vines themselves tolerate heat well, but the fruit develops indistinct flavors and undesirable characteristics in warm climes.
-The vines are very vigorous, have a tendency to over-crop, and its clusters are usually large.
+Quite vigorous by nature, they have a tendency to over-crop and clusters are usually large.
 Leaf thinning, suckering, and crop thinning or "green harvesting" are commonly required to insure a balanced crop that fully ripens.

 Tempranillo grapes tend to be low both in overall acidity and in sugar, but often high in pH, and nearly always high in tannin from their thick skins, although low in color intensity.
 Mindful of high tannins, many cool-climate producers advocate partial whole berry fermentation.
 Cool fermentation temperatures can also serve to decrease tannins and increase fruit flavors.
 In favorable climates such as the cool higher elevation of Ribera del Duero, tempranillo (aka tinto fino, tinta del pais) can make wine that is moderate in alcohol, but long-lived.